Look no further for local driving instructors in Stockport, we can help you. Some of our top areas include:

 Learning in an automatic car is simpler compared to learning in a manual, but lessons are more expensive.
 If you see yourself taking trips into Manchester, perhaps during rush hour when the roads will be busy, you might want to have an automatic.
 Automatics do away with the clutch, so you won’t have to worry about constantly changing gear in them.
 However, you will lose out on the freedom a manual can give - if you need more oomph on a hill you can simply change down a gear rather than waiting for the car to do it.
 The choice in the end though is yours!

 There are plenty of driving test centres in nearby Manchester, which you can browse on our Manchester page.
 But there’s just the one in Stockport.
 Your instructor will help you make the decision of where to go, and teach you all the right routes to prepare.
+Enter your postcode to the DVSA driving test center page to find your nearest centre.

 We’ve helped over 300,000 learners to pass their driving test.
 Imagine how many are in Stockport!
 Why not take a look at some of the lovely things they say about us?